VicGuy/DaFup/README.md

 With that tool you can upload background and watch face files in binary format to your MoYoung v2 watch.

+You can create your own watch faces with that [tool](https://github.com/david47k/extrathundertool) made by David Atkinson.

 **NOTE: This tool is in alpha stage, so expect some bugs.**

 ![DaFup](https://raw.githubusercontent.com/VicGuy/DaFup/master/Preview.png)